SatoshiumAI/.github/issue-template/feature_request.md

-⚠️ Project Pause Notice
-Satoshium is temporarily on hold as of September 27, 2025.
-New issues and feature requests are not being accepted until development resumes.
 ---
 name: "💡 Feature Request"
 about: Suggest an idea to improve the Satoshium ecosystem
-title: "[Feature] "
+title: "[FEATURE] "
 labels: enhancement
 assignees: ''
 ---

-## 🚀 Feature Summary

-Briefly describe the feature or improvement you're suggesting.

-## 🤖 Intended Users or Agents

-Who would benefit from this feature? (e.g., developers, AI agents, node operators)

-## 🛠️ Use Cases

-Provide a few practical examples of how this feature would be used.

-- Example 1
-- Example 2

-## 🔐 Security or Privacy Considerations

-Does this feature introduce any security, encryption, or privacy implications?

-## 📎 Related Issues or References

-List any related issues, discussions, or external links.

-## ✅ Acceptance Criteria

-Define what a successful implementation looks like.

-- [ ] Clear and testable requirements
-- [ ] Integration with existing workflows
-- [ ] Proper documentation
+# 💡 Satoshium Feature Request

+Thank you for sharing your idea.

+Satoshium is being built deliberately and publicly as a long-term ecosystem.
+Thoughtful feature suggestions help shape future direction and usability.

+Not every suggestion will be implemented, but all constructive ideas are appreciated.

+---

+## 🪪 Feature Summary
+Provide a clear and concise description of the idea or improvement.

+Example:
+- Improve glossary navigation
+- Add new educational section
+- Enhance documentation clarity
+- Introduce optional tool or module

+---

+## 🧭 What Problem Does This Solve?
+Explain the need or gap this feature addresses.

+Why would this improve:
+- clarity
+- usability
+- learning
+- system design
+- long-term value

+---

+## 🛠️ Proposed Idea or Approach
+Describe how this feature might work.

+Provide enough detail to understand:
+- purpose
+- structure
+- possible implementation
+- intended outcome

+---

+## 👥 Who Would Benefit?
+Who is this feature for?

+Examples:
+- learners
+- builders
+- contributors
+- researchers
+- general users

+---

+## 🔐 Security or Privacy Considerations (if applicable)
+Does this idea introduce:
+- privacy considerations
+- security concerns
+- trust implications
+- data handling changes

+If none, simply state: “None”.

+---

+## 🔄 Alternatives Considered (optional)
+Have you considered other approaches?

+Optional but helpful.

+---

+## 📎 Additional Context
+Add links, screenshots, references, or examples that help explain the idea.

+---

+## 🧠 Final Note

+Satoshium prioritizes:
+- clarity
+- durability
+- verifiable systems
+- long-term usefulness

+Feature ideas aligned with these principles are most likely to be explored.

+Thank you for contributing thoughtfully to the evolution of Satoshium.